Buying solar panels for your home

 Hybrid systems are far more expensive

-Hybrid systems are far more expensive due to the high cost of solar battery storage in comparison to solar panel systems.
-As a guide, a 6.6kW solar system with a 10kWh battery may cost between $15,000 – $20,000.
-Payback on panel and battery systems is often around the 10-year mark; longer than for solar panels and payback time varies significantly depending on how much electricity you consume when you use it.
+Payback on panel and battery systems is often longer than for solar panels and times vary significantly depending on your electricity consumption.
 Bear in mind, the battery storage component of the system will likely only last ten years.

 Backup power